ErwinM/acts_as_tenant/README.md

     @task = Task.new  # => <#Task id: nil, name: bil, project_id: nil, :account_id: 3>

 Acts_as_tenant uses Rails' default_scope method to scope models.
 Rails 3.1 changed the way default_scope works in a good way.
 A user defined default_scope should integrate seamlessly with the one added by acts_as_tenant.

+**Validating attribute uniqueness**
+If you need to validate for uniqueness, chances are that you want to scope this validation to a tenant.
+You can do so by using:

+    validates_uniqueness_to_tenant :name, :email

+All options available to Rails' own @validates_uniqueness_of@ are also available to this method.

 To Do
 -----